 Virginia House of delegates - District 93

 In his first year as a legislator, he passed four bills--more than any other freshman in the House of Delegates.
 He served on the Counties, Cities and Towns Committee and the Courts of Justice Committee.
 He is most proud of his bill to ensure that people who commit domestic violence aren't eligible for "first offender status" if they have committed other violent felonies.
 "This bill could help stop the cycle of violence and protect women and children," he says.
 "It just might save the life of somebody you love."
 When Mike isn't in Richmond in session in the House of Delegates, he is a criminal prosecutor and resident of Newport News.

 Virginia House of delegates - District 94

 In 2017, Shelly Simonds was in an even tie with her opponent after a recount, and ended up losing when officials picked her opponent's name out of a hat.
 She is a former teacher and member of the Newport News School Board who lives in the Hilton area of Newport News, Virginia.
-She is also serves as a member of the Board for Professional and Occupational Regulation for the administration of Governor Terry McAuliffe.
+She also serves as a member of the Board for Professional and Occupational Regulation for the administration of Governor Terry McAuliffe.
 The mother of two school-age daughters, she is heavily involved in Newport News Public Schools.
 She completed her undergraduate degree at Bucknell University majoring in International Relations and earning Phi Beta Kappa academic honors.
 She speaks fluent Spanish after spending a number of years living overseas in Spain, Costa Rica and Chile.
 She also has recent experience as a Spanish teacher at Hilton Elementary School and a previous career in journalism and public relations.